AugustinWinther/PHYS261/exercise_2/README.md

     1 = \int_{\mathbb{R}^3} \psi^*\psi \, d\vec{r}
 ```

-In our case, $\psi$ is expressed in spherical coordinates, so writing this as an explicit triple-integral, we get
+In our case, $\psi$ is expressed in spherical coordinates, so writing this as a triple integral, we get

 ```math
 \begin{align*}